tml-epfl/understanding-fast-adv-training/README.md

 FGSM solves the inner maximization problem accurately.
 However, this may change during training if the step size of FGSM is too large.

-The importance of gradient alignment motivates our regularizer that aims to increase the gradient alignment.
+The importance of gradient alignment motivates our regularizer, **GradAlign**, that aims to increase the gradient alignment.
 <p align="center"><img src="img/grad_align_formula.png" width="500"></p>
-It prevents catastrophic overfitting even for large Linf-perturbations and reduces the gap to multi-step adversarial training:
+**GradAlign** prevents catastrophic overfitting even for large Linf-perturbations and reduces the gap to multi-step adversarial training:
 <p align="center"><img src="img/main_exps_curves.png" width="700"></p>

 ## Code

+### Code of GradAlign

+### Training code
 `python train.py`